Frequently Asked Questions

 Who owns the medical record - the practitioner or the patient?

-Virginia Code § 32.1-127.1:03 declares that medical records are the "property of the provider maintaining them".
-The law recognizes "a patient's right of privacy in the content of a patient's medical record" and makes the practitioner responsible for ensuring that the patient's records are only released in accordance with law.
+Virginia Code § 32.1-127.1:03 declares that medical records are the "property of the health care entity maintaining them".
+The law recognizes "an individual’s right of privacy in the content of his medical record" and makes the practitioner responsible for ensuring that the patient's records are only released in accordance with the law.

-The definition of "record" is expansive and includes all written, printed or electronically recorded material, maintained by a provider in connection with a patient, as well as the substance of any communication between the patient and provider during the course of providing services.
+The definition of "record" is expansive and includes all written, printed or electronically recorded material, maintained by a provider in the course of providing health services to an individual, as well as the substance of any communication between the individual and provider during the course of providing services.
 It also includes other information acquired by the provider about the patient in connection with the provision of health care services to the patient, including records obtained from or created by another health care provider.